ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

 ### Increased local disk count
 {: #relnotes_v39-dedicated-local-disks}

 For new vCenter Server instances and new clusters added to vCenter Server instances, the local disks option for storage now supports 10 and 12 disks.
-For more information, see [Local disks for NSX-V SAP-certified HANA only](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-local-disks).

 ## Updates for add-on services
 {: #relnotes_v39-services}